CronDog

 The Target API returns the following data in JSON format, which you can check by visiting the Target Nintendo Switch website and inspecting your browser's network traffic in the developer console:

 Let us set up a notification condition around the API response's online availability property, so we can get notified when Switch is in stock.
-Under the Notification section, click the ADD button next to the Email label:
+Under the Notifications section, click the Add button next to the Email label:

 Then provide the following values in the dialog: